-Several buildings in Abu Dhabi and Dubai have been equipped with permanent structural health monitoring systems as part of several recent and ongoing municipal and private projects.
+In the case of Abu Dhabi and Dubai, several buildings have been equipped with permanent structural health monitoring systems as part of several recent and ongoing municipal and private projects.
 The primary goal of these systems is to empower the owners and managers of these facilities with information useful for making informed building occupancy decisions and avoid unnecessary evacuations similar to those that have occurred over the past few years, Figure 2.

-An overview of the business continuity solution consisting, of structural health monitoring system (SHM) and its integration within the PBEE-based structural safety limits and the response planning is provided in the following sections.
-Case studies are then presented for the recent work in the UAE.
+An overview of this earthquake business continuity consisting of structural health monitoring system (SHM) and its integration within the PBEE-based structural safety limits and a response planning with a technology-based novel communication platform is provided in the following sections.
+Case studies are then presented for the recent work in the United Arab Emirates.